 4. Property

-The value of property generally appreciates overtime, making property a popular long-term investment.
+The value of property generally appreciates over time, making it a popular long-term investment.
 On top of that, renting out your property also allows for the earning of steady and passive income on the side.

 5. Bonds

-When companies or governments need funds – perhaps to expand, or to build infrastructure, they can choose not to borrow money from banks.
+When companies or governments need funds – perhaps to expand or build infrastructure, they can choose not to borrow money from banks.
 An alternative is to issue bonds which are a form of debt where the corporation/government undertakes the role of the borrower.
 Investors who purchase those bonds are then the lender.
-Depending on the type of Bond, Bonds can be bought at face value, with regular interest payments made to the holder and principal paid back at the end of the tenor.
+Depending on the type, Bonds can be bought at face value, with regular interest payments made to the holder and principal paid back at the end of the tenor.

 Bonds typically offer lower returns than say stocks, but that can be explained by the level of risks and price fluctuations involved as compared to the latter.
 In addition, similar to fixed deposits, bonds provide a stable passive income.